Pocahontas: Facts and quotes about the Famous Native American Woman

-Pocahontas summary: Pocahontas, born Matoaka, was the daughter of a Powhatan Indian chief and was born around the year 1595 in Werowocomoco, Virginia.
+Pocahontas, born Matoaka, was the daughter of a Powhatan Indian chief and was born around the year 1595 in Werowocomoco, Virginia (what settlers later renamed Jamestown).
 When English colonists settled in Jamestown in 1607, Pocahontas befriended them.
-She played with some of the children of the colonists, and the parents grew fond of her as well; on a whole, the situation between the Powhatans and the colonists was tenuous.
+She played with some of the children of the colonists and the parents grew fond of her as well.
+Overall, the situation between the Powhatans and the newly arrived colonists was tenuous.

-Tensions continued between the colonists and the Powhatan Indians.
-In 1608, the leader of the colony, Captain John Smith, was captured by Powhatan’s men.
-Smith claims that Pocahontas pleaded for them to spare Smith’s life and they did, and by doing so, she saved the colony of Jamestown.
-Despite this salvation of Smith, relations between other Englishmen and the Native Americans remained tense.
+Tensions continued to grow overtime between the two groups.
+In 1608, Captain John Smith, the leader of the colony, was captured by Powhatan’s men.
+Smith claims that Pocahontas pleaded for them to spare Smith’s life and Powhatans released him, and that by doing so, she saved the colony of Jamestown.
+Despite this supposed salvation of Smith, relations between other Englishmen and the Native Americans remained volatile.

-In 1613, Pocahontas was taken hostage by an English ship captain, Samuel Argall.
-Argall wished to exchange Pocahontas for several Englishmen who were being held by the Powhatans and for numerous supplies, including tools, that the Native Americans had stolen from them.
-Pocahontas was taken to Jamestown, where the governor, Sir Thomas Dale, impressed by her manners and her intelligence, treated her kindly.
-She was instructed in Christianity and baptized, given the Christian name Rebecca.
+In 1613, Pocahontas was taken hostage by English ship captain Samuel Argall.
+Argall wished to exchange Pocahontas for several Englishmen who were being held by the Powhatans for numerous supplies, including tools, that the Native Americans had stolen from them.
+Pocahontas was taken to Jamestown, where the governor, Sir Thomas Dale, impressed by her manners and her intelligence.
+She was then instructed in Christianity, baptized, and given the Christian name Rebecca.

 One of the colonists, John Rolfe, became enamored with Pocahontas and asked Sir Thomas Dale if he could marry her.
 Dale agreed, as did her father, and the two were married.
 The marriage between the two helped bring a period of peace between the colonists and the Natives.
 In 1616, Pocahontas was invited to England, where she met the King and Queen.
-During her visit, she contracted small pox.
-In 1617, while still in England, Pocahontas died from her illness.
+She settled in England with Rolfe until her death the next year.